meroton/git-toprepo/README.md

 * Unmerged submodule branches are branched from the history of `HEAD`.
   As commit 7 can be used in multiple top repo branches, it is impossible to know which branch commit 8 is aimed for.
-  Simply checkout a different monorepo branch and run `git toprepo refilter` to move unmerged submodule branches around.
+  Simply checkout a different monorepo branch and run `git toprepo recombine` to move unmerged submodule branches around.

 ## Configuration